ayushxx7/ayush-mandowara-blog/01-How-to-Start-Docker.md

 Hello World!
 ```

 Holy crap, it couldn't have been this simple!
 <h3>Well, IT IS!</h3>

 Next Blog: How to configure your app to do some actual processing, and beautifying the webpage.

-To thank the author, give a star to [this repo](https://github.com/ayushxx7/ayush-mandowara-blog).